Support vector machines and Radon's theorem: Introduction

 \section{Introduction}

-A support vector machine (SVM), when given a set of linearly separable points in $\R^n$, will find the separating hyperplane with the widest margin of separation between the two classes.
+A support vector machine (SVM), when given a set of linearly separable points in $\mathbb{R}^n$, finds the separating hyperplane with the widest margin of separation between the two classes.
 This distance is called the margin of error.
-The vectors from either the positive or negative class that minimize the distance to the separating hyperplane are called the \textit{supporting vectors}; their positions define the location of the optimal separating hyperplane.
-SVMs have several different incarnations but this paper will focus on the most classical type of SVM, hard margin SVM.
-This type of SVM does not allow for any misclassified points and it is restricted to linearly separable data.
-For an example of hard margin SVM in two dimensions, see Figure~\ref{fig:2dsvm}.
-We are interested in the theoretical properties of these support vectors in the hard margin case.
+The vectors from the positive and negative classes that minimize the distance to the separating hyperplane are called the \textit{support vectors}; their positions define the location of the optimal separating hyperplane.
+SVMs have several different incarnations but this paper will focus on the most classical type of SVM: hard-margin SVM.
+This type of SVM does not allow for any misclassified points, and it is restricted to linearly separable data.
+For an example of hard-margin SVM in two dimensions, see Figure~\ref{fig:2dsvm}.
+We are interested in the theoretical properties of support vectors in the context of hard-margin SVMs.
 To describe these properties, we borrow ideas from geometry and topology, and in particular a result called \textit{Radon's theorem}.

-Radon's theorem is a classical result in geometry and topology that looks at $n+2$ points in $n$-dimensional space.
-Essentially, Radon's theorem states that given a set $T$ of at least $n+2$ points in Euclidean $n$-dimensional space $\R^n$, there are disjoint subsets $T_1$ and $T_2$ with $T=T_1\cup T_2$ so that the intersection of the convex hulls of $T_1$ and $T_2$ is nonempty.
-In two-dimensional space, the convex hull of a set of points can be visualized by putting a rubber band around all of the points in that set.
-Radon's theorem, along with other tools for convex geometry, can shed light on the properties of SVM support vectors.
+Radon's theorem is a classical result in geometry, which states that given a set $T$ of at least $n+2$ points in Euclidean $n$-dimensional space $\mathbb{R}^n$, there are disjoint subsets $T_1$ and $T_2$ with $T=T_1\cup T_2$ so that the intersection of the convex hulls of $T_1$ and $T_2$ is non-empty.
+Radon's theorem, along with other tools from convex geometry, can shed light on the properties of SVM support vectors.